 Phonics screening check

 Children in year 1, which is the second year of primary education, also take a phonics screen to check their ability to decode words.
 They complete the screen again in year two if they don’t reach the expected standard in year one.
+These will take place within the week commencing 12th June 2023.

 Children in state-funded primary and infant schools now take a new baseline assessment within the first six weeks of entering reception class.
 This focuses on maths, language, communication and literacy.
 The results will be used as the starting point to assess how much progress schools are making with their pupils.
 Results for individual children or schools will not be published.